t3rn/t3rn/docs/t0rn-collator.md

-# Run t3rn Collator on Rococo testnet (t0rn)
+# Run a t0rn Testnet Collator

-This guide outlines the essential minimum of steps required to run a collator for t0rn - a release candidate of t3rn to Rococo testnet.
-Guide uses the `v1.1.0-rc.0` release to Rococo, please however always use the latest available version.
+This guide outlines the essential minimum of steps required to run a collator for t0rn - a release candidate of t3rn on the Rococo testnet.
+This guide uses the `v1.1.0-rc.0` release, however always use the latest available version.

 Make sure to have your machine setup for [Rust and Substrate development](https://docs.substrate.io/v3/getting-started/installation/).